80869538/SQUIZZ_project/README.md

 # SQUIZZ_Project development environment

 This project is the integration of frontend, backend and database.
-It is conducted so to realize continuous integration, automatic testing and automatic testing.
+It is conducted so to realize continuous integration, automatic testing and automatic deployment.

 ## Getting Started